All Episodes

 Their policies are failing.

-And Donald Trump, if he runs again, the Republican primary voters said they support him 83 to 14.
+And Donald Trump, if he runs again, the Republican primary voter said they support him 83 to 14.

-And in a field of 13 candidates, we had Trump at 57% nationally, DeSantis at 15%, and then you had uh uh Mike Pence and others at in single digits.
+And in a field of 13 candidates, we had Trump at 57% nationally, DeSantis at 15%.

-Our pollsters, John McLaughlin, Matt Towery on the other side, then your call's coming up, 800-941 Sean.
+John McLaughlin, Matt Towery on the other side.

 All right, we continue looking at the varying polls around the country heading into the midterms.

-We have Matt Towery, John McLaughlin our polsters with us.
+We have Matt Towery, John McLaughlin, our pollsters with us.

 Let's take this down an imaginary road.

-That, okay, so we're gonna now go through if you well, let's take Lawrence Summer saying probably in the next year or two we have a recession.
+That, okay, so we're going to now go through, well, let's take Lawrence Summers saying probably in the next year or two, we have a recession.

-They have doubled down on begging countries that hate us, OPEC nations, the Saudis, Venezuelans, uh Venezuela, uh, Iran, you know, to to produce more energy rather than be energy independent like we were.
+They have doubled down on begging countries that hate us, OPEC nations, the Saudis, Venezuelans, Venezuela, Iran, you know, to produce more energy rather than be energy independent like we were.

 Are they willing to take a few tweets that maybe make them uncomfortable and lower gas prices and a better economy and a stronger position for America and the world?